-6. Restrictions on Freedom of Expression and Peaceful Assembly
+6. Restrictions on freedom of expression and peaceful assembly

-- 77. The Mission notes that the settlements, including the Wall, are the subject of Palestinian demonstrations in places such as Bili'in and Nabi Saleh, where the vast majority of demonstrators are reported to be acting in a non-violent manner.
-The Israeli authorities often respond to these demonstrations with restrictions on assembly, declaring areas closed military zones, as well as employing violent means to suppress demonstrations by firing tear gas, rubber bullets and, on occasion, live rounds.
-As with the closure obstacles which restrict freedom of movement, the restrictions on expression and assembly have at their core the aim of ensuring the daily life of Israeli settlers continues without interruption. - 78.
-The Mission heard testimony that since 2009, residents of Nabi Saleh, a village of 600 people, have protested every Friday against the takeover by nearby settlers of the village's water spring.
-The witness described a litany of violent attacks by the Israeli army on peaceful demonstrators which have resulted in one person being killed and over 400 people injured, including 195 children.
-On some occasions the army has reportedly stopped demonstrations before they have begun by firing tear gas inside the village forcing all villagers to flee.
-54 - 79.
-The Mission was informed that Israeli politicians, academics and civil society actors voicing criticism of the settlements are discredited in public discourse.
-An example of this includes the targeting of veteran combatants who have served in the Israeli military in the OPT and who voice dissent with the official line of the establishment.
-The Mission acknowledges the valuable contribution made by members of Israeli civil society in highlighting the denial of human rights to the Palestinians due to the presence of the settlements.
+- 77. The mission notes that the settlements, including the wall, are the subject of Palestinian demonstrations in places such as Bili'in and Nabi Saleh, where the vast majority of demonstrators are reported to be acting in a non-violent manner.
+The Israeli authorities often respond to these demonstrations with restrictions on assembly, declaring areas closed military zones, and employing violent means to suppress demonstrations by firing tear gas, rubber bullets and, on occasion, live rounds.
+As in the case of closure obstacles that restrict freedom of movement, restrictions on expression and assembly have at their core the aim of ensuring that the daily life of Israeli settlers continues without interruption.45 - 78.
+The mission heard testimony that, since 2009, residents of Nabi Saleh, a village of 600 people, have protested every Friday against the takeover by nearby settlers of the village's water spring.
+The witness described a litany of violent attacks by the Israeli army on peaceful demonstrators that have resulted in one person being killed and more than 400 people being injured, including 195 children.
+On certain occasions, the army has reportedly stopped demonstrations before they have begun by firing tear gas inside the village, forcing all villagers to flee.46 - 79.
+The mission was informed that Israeli politicians, academics and civil society actors voicing criticism of the settlements are discredited in public discourse.
+An example of this includes the targeting of veteran combatants who have served in the Israeli military in the Occupied Palestinian Territory and who voice dissent with the official line of the establishment.
+The mission acknowledges the valuable contribution made by members of Israeli civil society in highlighting the denial of human rights to the Palestinians by the presence of the settlements.